WestDRI/wgpages/content/julia-menu.md

 **Software**: There are a couple of options:

-1. You can work on our remote training cluster through an SSH client.
-You will need a remote secure shell (SSH) client installed on your computer in order to participate in course exercises.
-On Windows we recommend [the free Home Edition of MobaXterm](https://mobaxterm.mobatek.net/download.html).
-On Mac and Linux computers SSH is usually pre-installed (try typing `ssh` in a terminal to make sure it is there).
-We will provide guest accounts on our training cluster.
-No need to install Julia on your computer.
+1. You can run Julia on our training cluster, in which case you will need a remote secure shell (SSH) client installed on your computer.
+On Mac and Linux computers, SSH is usually pre-installed -- try typing `ssh` in a terminal to make sure it is there.
+Many versions of Windows also provide an OpenSSH client by default –- try opening PowerShell and typing `ssh` to see if it is available.
+If not, then we recommend installing the free Home Edition of MobaXterm from https://mobaxterm.mobatek.net/download.html.
+We will provide guest accounts on our training cluster, and you would not need to install Julia on your computer in this setup.

-2. You can use Julia on your own computer (if already installed).
+2. You can run Julia on your own computer, in which case you can install it from https://julialang.org/downloads -- this may take a while so please do this before the class.

 <!-- 3.
 You can work on our remote training cluster via JupyterHub | Terminal.
 In this case you will want to ask -->
 <!--    for 2-4 CPU cores and 3 hours.
 This is the easiest option (nothing to install on your computer), as you -->